This quick and safe procedure guides you step by step to replace the nozzle of the Filament Maker. Ensure to reach each

-Cover the filament sensor with a sheet of paper or cardboard, and point the filament fans out forward.
+Cover the filament sensor with a sheet of paper or cardboard, and turn the filament fans to point forward.

 Step 2: Remove nozzle plate

 Carefully remove the nozzle plate with the Hex key OR pull it carefully off if it is attached with magnets.
 This will depend on your machine model.

 Step 3: Open insulation wool